 I learn from many different sources (articles, podcasts, documentaries, movies, etc.).
 However, most of my takeaways come from reading and studying books and courses.
 People put a lot of effort into producing these two mediums than any other medium.

-In this page, I publish my summaries—which you’ll find below—but I also mention what I’m currently studying and what I intend to study.
-I tend to study a lot of marketing books and courses since that’s what I’m planning to specialize in.
+On this page, I publish my summaries and notes, but I also mention what I’m currently studying, as well as what I intend to study.
+You might notice that I tend to study a lot of marketing books and courses since that’s my specialty.

 - Alchemy by Rory Sutherland: I’ve been waiting for Rory to write a book, and here it is!